Racing Rioja CF

-Racing Rioja Club de Fútbol is a football club based in Logroño, La Rioja.
-Founded in 2018, it plays in Segunda División RFEF – Group 2, holding home games at the Campo de Fútbol El Salvador, with a capacity of 1,160 people.
+Racing Rioja Club de Fútbol was a football club based in Logroño, La Rioja.
+Founded in 2018 and dissolved in 2024, they held home games at the Campo de Fútbol El Salvador, with a capacity of 1,160 people.

 History

 Founded in 2018, the club submitted their registration to the La Rioja Football Federation in August of that year, immediately entering in the Regional Preferente.
 In their second season, the club won promotion to Tercera División after finishing first in the first tier, also assuring a Copa del Rey berth.

-In the 2020–21 Copa del Rey, the club qualified to the first round, but was knocked out by La Liga side SD Eibar.
+In the 2020–21 Copa del Rey, Racing Rioja qualified to the first round, but was knocked out by La Liga side SD Eibar.
+At the end of the 2023–24 Tercera Federación, the club dissolved after it could not pay their debts with the Association of Spanish Footballers (AFE).